Club Atlético River Plate: Support

-In a research from a European sport marketing agency about the football teams with more members in the world, River Plate is in the sixth position, with 123,000 members, the highest in the Americas.
-The ranking is led by Barcelona of Spain and Benfica of Portugal.
-In a ranking made in 2018 by the Bundesliga about the football clubs with more members, River Plate appears in the sixth position with 146,000 members, surpassing clubs like FC Barcelona, Real Madrid CF and Manchester United F.C. among other football world powers.
+In 2023, River's average home attendance was 84,567, the highest average attendance of any association football club in the world, also having sold-out 48 home matches in a row during the year.
+It was also reported that River had more than 350,000 members at the end of 2023, making them one of the largest sports clubs by membership.

-On 8 October 2012, "The world's longest football flag" was unveiled in a caravan in which approximately 15,000 supporters took part.
+On 8 October 2012, "The world's longest football flag" was unveiled in a caravan in which approximately 15,000 River supporters took part.
 It was made entirely by fans who carried the 7,830 meters flag along the streets of Buenos Aires.
-The away jersey of the 2012–13 season was the most sold throughout the world during the month of September 2012, an achievement that had not reached any Argentine team.
+The away jersey of the 2012–13 season was the most sold throughout the world during the month of September 2012, a first for an Argentine club.
 In 2015, the club participated in the FIFA Club World Cup and played against Sanfrecce Hiroshima at the Nagai Stadium in Osaka on 16 December, and on 20 December in the final against FC Barcelona at the International Stadium Yokohama.
 The number of River Plate supporters who traveled to Japan during that period were between 15,000 and 20,000, a record in the competition.

 River Plate has official subsidiaries in provinces such as Santa Fe, Tucumán, Córdoba, Entre Ríos, Mendoza, Tierra del Fuego, Catamarca, among others, and in Spain, Mexico, Australia, the United States, Paraguay and Canada.
 There are also unofficial fan clubs in all Latin American countries, and also in Spain, Italy, England, Israel, Australia, Germany, the United States and New Zealand.